dylanbinley/course-search/README.md

 ### About the data

 I downloaded the course information directly from unc's website here: ```https://registrar.unc.edu/courses/schedule-of-classes/directory-of-classes-2/.```
 Then, I converted it from .pdf to .txt on ```zamzar.com``` so that I could parse the data into json.
-I have not updated the data si
+I have not updated the data since spring 2021; however, it would be relatively easy to update it by downloading the latest course information, converting it, and running ```./generate-course-data.sh```.